Being A Student In Sierra Leone: 2016 vs 2017

 Not only are lecturers facing adversity, students are too.
-Student protests are common, particularly when universities suspend lectures until students paid their fees.
-In early 2015 Sierra Leone was hit hard by the Ebola outbreak and the country is still recovering.
-Disputes over fees only escalated in this time as many students could not keep up the repayments on their courses as the main breadwinner had been lost due to the disease.
+Student protests are common, particularly when universities suspend lectures until students have paid their fees.
+In early 2015, Sierra Leone was hit hard by the Ebola outbreak, and the country is still recovering.
+Disputes over fees only escalated in this time as many students could not keep up the repayments on their courses because their family’s main breadwinner had been lost due to the disease.

 Recent events have further exacerbated long-standing problems.
-Sierra Leone’s higher-education system was dealt a heavy blow by the Ebola outbreak.
 There were months in 2014 and 2015 where universities closed entirely.
 To compound these issues, inflation is also very high, currently at 9%, but the government have recently secured a $37 million loan to restore the university campus.